 For nearly two decades, Sayers served in leadership roles with a variety of nonprofit organizations including The Nature Conservancy, Wisconsin Conservation Voters, and International Crane Foundation.
 With most of her career spent in the dual positions of deputy director and chief marketer, Sayers’ strength is keeping organizations on mission, on budget, and on brand.
 Her infectious enthusiasm for marketing and communications, led her to start her own consulting firm, Oh, Hello LLC.
 She has authored an award-winning annual report, managed a million-dollar social media campaign, been a national spokesperson for the Great Lakes Compact, and even helped design a “muppet” with The Jim Henson Company.

 In 2019, Anne was appointed as Deputy Secretary for the Wisconsin Department of Tourism where she combines her love for marketing, organizational management, outdoor recreation, and all things Wisconsin.

-Anne currently chairs the development committee of Groundswell Conservancy and sits on the board of visitors at UW-Madison’s Nelson Institute.
-She and her husband Jason live in Cross Plains where they spend their free time enjoying local dog parks, hiking public trails, and supporting independent music.
+Anne sits on the Board of Directors for Taliesin Preservation and the Board of Visitors at UW-Madison’s Nelson Institute.
+She and her family live in Cross Plains where they spend their free time enjoying local dog parks, hiking public trails, and supporting independent music.